Serbian Tuscany wine tour 61€Add to My Tours Remove from My Tours

 Meeting at the previously agreed place at 9h

 Gathering the group at 9 am at the agreed place, where you will be welcomed by our licensed travel guide.
-We are moving the road to Velika Plana and the small town of Krnjevo, which is 90km from Belgrade.
-A
+We are moving the road to Velika Plana and the small town of Krnjevo, which is 90 km from Belgrade.

-fter driving for about an hour, we come to Krnjevo and Podrum of the wine Radovanovic.
+After driving for about an hour, we come to Krnjevo and Podrum of the wine Radovanovic.
 Winery was founded in 1990. as the first small private winery in Serbia.
-Owner Miodrag Radovanovic, a professional oenologist with many years of experience, decided to plant 30 ha of vineyards in his estate and start production of one of the most famous wines today.
 The most widespread wines from this collection are Cabernet sauvignon, Chardonnay and Sauvignon blanc.

-After tasting and sightseeing, continue the route to Topola and Oplenca.
+After tasting and sightseeing, continue the route to Topola and Oplenac.
 Our next stop is Oplenac and Aleksandrovic Winery.
-Aleksandrovic’s family has been involved in viticulture and winemaking for over a hundred years and has been closely cooperating with winemakers of royal cellars from the beginning, and was also among the founders of the Venetian Viticulture Cooperative.
+Aleksandrovic’s family has been involved in viticulture and wine making for over a hundred years and has been closely cooperating with winemakers of royal cellars from the beginning, and was also among the founders of the Venetian Viticulture Cooperative.

 St. George’s church